Zoot Woman: Redesigned (2018)

+Maxidrama (2024)

+In 2019, the band announced that work had begun on their next album Maxidrama.
+The songs "Where Is The Man" and "Never Felt This Way" were released as precursors to the album.
+Titles include ‘Another Time Like Now’, 'Blind', 'Live And Learn' and 'Phenomenal'.

 Musical style

 Zoot Woman's main genres are electronica, alternative rock and synthpop.
 Heavy use of both digital and analogue synthesizers as well as drum machines is evident on each album.
 They are known to blend the use of acoustic and electronic instruments to create their sound.

 Many Zoot Woman songs are characterised by lead vocalist Johnny Blake's voice.
 Blake supports his vocal with a very rhythmic guitar playing style.
 For live performances, he favours the Fender Telecaster and Gibson SG guitars.
 He has written and collaborated with different artists including Justice on the albums Woman & Woman Worldwide.

-Zoot Woman cite the bands Kraftwerk, Depeche Mode, Steely Dan & The Police among their influences.
+Zoot Woman cite the bands Kraftwerk, Depeche Mode, Steely Dan and The Police among their influences.

 In an interview with Universal Audio, Adam Blake discusses some of the group's recording techniques.

 Lyrics

 Zoot Woman song lyrics have been described as melancholic.
 Often the subject matter in each song centres around love, relationships or more introspective and personal themes.